 Appropriate Vaccine Usage

-This metric measures the percentage of long-term residents that received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines vital to patient care.
+This datapoint is a measure of the percentage of long-term care residents who have received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these vaccines vital to patient safety.

 Residents Maintain Autonomy